 Go with your gut.
 If you meet with a doctor that you trust and feel that they have your best interests at heart, go for it!
 Physicians of the Refractive Surgery Alliance work towards bringing the benefits of refractive surgery to more people and are committed to offer the best service to their patients.

-Talk to a doctor to see if you too can see the world with perfect vision.
+Talk to a LASIK / Vision Correction surgeon to see if you too can see the world with perfect vision.